zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

   - Valid certificates that expire more than 30 days from now
   - Valid certificates that expire within the next 30 days
   - Expired certificates
+- Certificates that are not yet valid

 - **Management Status**

-  - Managed certificates can be administered remotely, from a deployment or through the API
+  - Managed certificates can be administered remotely, through the NGINX One Console or through the API
   - Unmanaged certificates are listed.
-While you can convert an unmanaged certificate to managed, you may have to repeat installing the certificate and key.
+While you can convert an unmanaged certificate to managed, you may need to upload the certificate and the key during the conversion.

 You can **Add Filter** to filter certificates by: